 HVAC Investment Amongst Government’s Green Industrial Revolution

 Industry chiefs have applauded the Government’s ten-point plan to drive a ‘Green Industrial Revolution’, by recognising the strategy as a ‘multi-faceted’ approach to decarbonisation and the climate crisis.
-And furthermore, the HVAC industry can play a central role over the next decade with an extensive roll-out of sustainable hydrogen gas production and a dramatic increase in domestic heat pump usage.
+And furthermore, the HVAC industry, while undergoing changes itself, can play a central role over the next decade with an extensive roll-out of sustainable hydrogen gas production and a dramatic increase in domestic heat pump usage.

 Prime Minister Boris Johnson recently outlined the UK’s commitment to offset its carbon emissions entirely by 2050, via a ten-point Green strategy.
 The headline focus of the strategy was: